Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 [Image: a smiling woman in a wheelchair and hijab, holding a steaming cup of coffee as she trades jokes with Hugh.
 The two have obvious romantic chemistry.]

-As the camp’s name suggests, all of its internees are former biodrones---humans with neural cybernetic implants who were unfortunate enough to have had those implants used to turn them into unwilling puppets of the alien agency known as The Hierarchy.
+As the camp’s name suggests, all of its internees are former biodrones - humans with neural cybernetic implants who were unfortunate enough to have had those implants used to turn them into unwilling puppets of the alien agency known as The Hierarchy.
 Although some lucky few former biodrones had implants that could safely be removed, the ones at Camp Tebbutt are not so fortunate: their cybernetics are all deeply embedded, and are beyond the ability of even the most cutting-edge human medicine to remove.

 In Hugh and Mustafa's cases, the implants in question were installed deep in their brains specifically to biodrone them.
 They will forever be potential agents of the human race’s deadliest enemies.